 Commitment to Location: "You can change pretty much everything about a house but its location."
 If you don't like your neighbors or a noisy bar or restaurant opens next door, you can't just move (without a significant expense).

-Large Down Payment: Remember you'll need to put down a significant down payment (20% without paying a penalty).
+Large Down Payment: Remember you'll need to put down a significant down payment.
 This can be a challenge for many people starting out.

 Costly Maintenance and Repairs: Repairs are not free when you own and there's no landlord to send someone to fix a problem.
 You'll need to create an emergency fund for when the oven breaks or there's a leak in the roof (or something similar).